Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Application:

-- Handbags, watches, and luxury goods include unique NFC chips that allow:
+- Handbags, watches, and luxury items include unique NFC chips that enable:

 or Check authenticity